TommyChester/seqCard/README.md

 7. Just realized I should store the charges when I get to allowing charges, so I am thinking it should probably be a different table with shared id column.
 8. I have a crud on charges without value but tied to cards.
 9. Made Card default balance zero, could have been null.
+10. I want to show charges on the card.
+11. I have a working version that is not pretty.
+I am going to put out how to get started on machine.